kay01-kwon/camera_simulator/README.md

 $ protoc --version
 libprotoc 3.6.1

+# Installation of the protoc 3.6.1 IF YOU DO NOT HAVE PROTOBUF 3.6.1

 If you do not have protoc version 3.6.1, remove the protoc and then install protoc 3.6.1.

-## Installation of the protoc 3.6.1 IF YOU DO NOT HAVE PROTOBUF 3.6.1

 $ mkdir ~/repos && cd ~/repos